-Special Olympics Unified Champion Schoolsis an education and sports based program started by Special Olympics designed to build an inclusive environment among youth with and without intellectual disabilities, as well as empower them to become youth leaders and speak up for change in their community.
+Special Olympics Project UNIFY[®] is an education and sports based program started by Special Olympics in 2008 designed to build an inclusive environment among youth with and without intellectual disabilities, as well as empower them to become youth leaders and speak up for change in their community.

-Through Unified Champion Schools, Unified Sports is offered to schools around the country and it is the main vehicle through which sports teams are started.
+Through Project UNIFY, Unified Sports is offered to schools around the country and it is the main vehicle through which sports teams are started.